Raku/problem-solving/solutions/language/SWOT-TO-RAKU.md

 - may get core developers who have left, back into the core team
 - could be marketed as a programming language without corporate backing, and thus free from corporate influencing / agenda
 - could be marketed as the 100-year language properly
+- current Perl 6 books could be updated while changing the name
+- current Perl 6 blog posts could be better marked with TIOBE tag (as they presently are not tagged correctly in general)
+- reworked documentation could have *all* pages properly TIOBE tagged

 ## Threats

 - may lose current users because of name change
 - may lose current core developers because of name change
+- may lose current book writers because of name change
 - may be made fun of as the language that cannot make up its mind
 - may cause incompatibities / breakage that will reflect badly on overall image
 - may not get enough traction to grow anyway